JoshuaMart/www.jomar.fr/content/posts/2022/dns_tools_comparison/index.md

 Firstly it would certainly have to be more thorough / exhaustive via port scanning and/or using HTTPX on many more ports to increase the false positive detection attempt.
 But I figured that wouldn't really change the result, I wanted to have an overall idea of which tool to use in my case.

 * **Amass** with DNS resolution is the tool that seems to offer the best results, moreover it offers additional information that can be interesting (such as the target IP) for post-processing as well as a JSON output.
 However this one is extremely slow ... for Facebook the scan lasted 25 hours !
+  * In passive mode only + HTTPX is very fast but it is also the method with the most false positives
 * **DNSX** seems to be the tool with the most false positives but it is fast and like Amass it offers additional domain information and JSON output
 * **PureDNS** is also fast and seems to offer good results (not as good as Amass but better than DNSX), however it does not offer additional information or JSON output.
 Something to take into account here as well is that the tool doesn't seem to receive any updates at the moment compared to the other two :'(